 The member routine times returns the number of times the lock has been acquired by the lock owner.
 The member routine owner returns the task owning the lock or NULL if there is no owner.
-The member routines acquire and release are used to atomically acquire and release the owner lock, closing and opening it, respectively. acquire acquires the lock if it is open, otherwise the calling task blocks until it can acquire the lock.
-The member routine tryacquire makes one attempt to try to acquire the lock, i.e., it does not block. tryacquire returns true if the lock is acquired and false otherwise. release releases the lock, and if there are waiting tasks, one is restarted; waiting tasks are released in FIFO order.
+The member routine acquire acquires the lock if it is open, otherwise the calling task blocks until it can acquire the lock.
+The member routine tryacquire makes one attempt to try to acquire the lock, i.e., it does not block; the value true is returned if the lock is acquired and false otherwise.
+The member routine release releases the lock, and if there are waiting tasks, one is restarted; waiting tasks are released in FIFO order.

-It is not meaningful to read or to assign to a lock variable, or copy a lock variable (e.g., pass it as a value parameter).
+It is not meaningful to read or to assign to an owner lock variable, or copy an owner lock variable (e.g., pass it as a value parameter).